./ahmedhashim

 Reindexing Elasticsearch with Zero-Downtime

-Step 1: Define the new Index Mapping
+Define the new index mapping

 "settings": {